loopsocial/confluent_schema/README.md

 ## Test
 On `test` or `dev` environment, it is common to not have internet access.
 In this case, we want to load the schemas from local files.

-To achieve this, place `subject_name.json` files inside `priv/confluent_schema/` and configure your application like this:
+To achieve this, put a `subject_name.json` file inside `priv/confluent_schema/`, or run our `confluent_schema.download` mix task, and configure your application like this:

 ```elixir
   # application.ex